China appeals to Washington to give up tariff plan

 - Amazon shares slump after report that Trump seeking ways to go after company

-Gao insisted Beijing has abided by WTO rules, despite complaints by Washington, the European Union and foreign business groups that Chinese regulators hamper market access and shield local companies from competition.
+Gao insisted Beijing has abided by WTO rules, despite complaints by Washington, the European Union and foreign business groups that Chinese regulators hinder market access and shield local companies from competition.

 The possible tariffs approved last week by Trump are in response to complaints Beijing steals or pressures foreign companies to hand over technology.